 The National Highway Traffic Safety Administration (NHTSA) announced that it has initiated two new investigations into vehicle fires involving five different Hyundai and Kia models.
 This investigation comes after thousands of reports have been made regarding fires involving these specific models.
 These fires have resulted in more than 100 injures and one reported fatality.
+If you or a loved one has suffered injuries due to an automotive defect speak to to an Orlando car accident lawyer today.

 A petition submitted by the Center for Auto Safety is what sparked the recent investigation into more than three million vehicles.
 Kia and Hyundai have been the subject of countless safety recalls involving fire hazards for several years now.
 The specific models affected include: